Monica Dickens, great-granddaughter of the legendary Charles Dickens, is credited with breeding the first Goldendoodles back in 1969.

 Goldendoodles are fairly high-energy dogs and do require at least 30 minutes of vigorous exercise every day, sometimes more, depending on the dog.

 This can be in the form of long walks, jogging, or swimming, but games like tug-of-war and fetch can also do the trick.

 Puppies though have entirely different exercise needs and can actually be injured if given too much too soon.

 Be sure to read our Goldendoodle puppy exercise guide to learn how to give little ones the right amount and correct forms of exercise.

 Some coat types are easier to care for than others, but all Goldendoodles will need to be brushed regularly to prevent mats from forming.

 For Doodle dogs, you really need to invest in a sturdy slicker brush like this one from Amazon that releases collected hair with the press of a button.

-They’re perfect for daily use, help distribute the skin’s natural oils throughout the coat, and help remove dander and debris caught within the coat.
+It’s perfect for daily use, helps distribute the skin’s natural oils throughout the coat, and helps remove dander and debris caught within the coat.